arkhyst/fast-raven-skeleton/DOCS.md

 ## Environment Configuration

-SmartGoblin uses a flexible environment configuration system that allows you to manage different settings for development, production, and custom environments.
+FastRaven uses a flexible environment configuration system that allows you to manage different settings for development, production, and custom environments.

 ### Environment Files